FCView/international-emergency-info/README.md

 - For countries **outside** the NANP: Dial "+" and then the country code, then the phone number.

-<em>For example, Mexico is NOT in the NANP and their country code is 52.
-On your cell phone, dial +52 xx xxxx-xxxx.</em>
+<em>Example, Mexico is NOT in the NANP and their country code is 52.
+So, on your cell phone, dial +52 xx xxxx-xxxx.</em>

 # How to call another country from a US or Canadian land line